william-hu-codes/react-audubon/README.md

 import { Route } from 'react-router-dom';
 ```

 The `Route` component compares the current url in the browser address bar with its `path` attribute and if it matches it will render the corresponding component that is defined in either it's `render` attribute or `component` attribute.
-Lets use the component attribute:
+Let's use the component attribute:

 ```jsx
 <main>